 ACA plans offer built in benefits – like maternity coverage – and cap out-of-pocket expenses for customers.
 This means that ACA plans provide more and better coverage than many pre-ACA plans, but that coverage comes at an increased cost.

 The ACA requires that insurers offer coverage to everyone who applies, and it limits insurers’ ability to charge older or sicker customers more.
 This is good news for customers who previously could not buy insurance, or found it very expensive due to their health history.
 But it makes health insurance more expensive for most people.

 So what’s the bottom line?
 Many customers transitioning off grandfathered plans will pay more for coverage in 2018.
 Many will pay quite a bit more.
-However, we believe that a portion of our affected customers will qualify for subsidies to offset the cost increase.
 Comparing current year premiums for grandfathered plans to premiums for an ACA plan next year, young men and women over 50 will generally pay more for ACA coverage, while older men and young women will pay less.

 Blue Cross NC will mail notices to customers affected by this change in October.
 We will include 2018 premium information and map customers to a comparable ACA plan (based on deductible and benefits) to make transitioning to an ACA plan as seamless as possible.